rribeiro1/github-aws-commit-mirror/README.md

 ### 2.2 Setup Circle CI

+1. Fork this project
-You can fork this project and it on Circle CI, to make it work you must configure those environment variables on Circle CI:
+2. Enable it on Circle CI and configure the environment variables as described below:

 - `AWS_ACCESS_KEY_ID` Access key from the user on AWS
 - `AWS_SECRET_ACCESS_KEY` Secret access key from the user on AWS